 Wild boar are part of the pig family.
 They became extinct in the UK around the 13th Century due to over-hunting and habitat loss.
-Breeding populations exist in Lochaber and Dumfries and Galloway as a result of escapees from zoos, private collections and farms, and illegal releases.
+Wild boar populations in Scotland are believed to originate from escapees from private collections and farms, as well as illegal releases.
+NatureScot refer to wild boar as ‘feral pigs’.

 Their fur varies from dark grey to black or brown and consists of stiff bristles and finer fur.
 Adult males develop formidable tusks which can grow up to 12cm in length.
 Piglets have a different colouring to adults which changes as they grow older.
 They have a chocolate coloured coat with cream, lengthwise stripes over their bodies.